My new cookbook Big Vegan Flavor is now available!

 The most comforting yet wholesome fall recipe.

 Roasted butternut squash has magical, comforting qualities, like a velvety, thick texture and a sweet, earthy flavor.
-It doesn’t even need coconut milk or cashew cream once it’s pureed—it’s creamy all on its own!
+A simple cheesy cashew cream (or coconut milk) add extra depth and creaminess.

 Despite being cozy, it’s wholesome and vegan, gluten-free, soy-free, and nut-free.